-Each corporation is liable for tax under Part I of the Tax Act on its net income (excluding taxable dividends received from taxable Canadian corporations), and after deducting expenses and applicable losses, and net realized taxable capital gains (after deducting applicable losses) at the rate applicable to mutual fund corporations, less applicable refund or credits.
-Any income taxes payable by a corporation on its net income will be allocated among its Funds in a manner determined by the board, in its sole discretion.
+Each of the Corporate Funds is liable for tax under Part I of the Tax Act on its net income (excluding "taxable dividends" received from taxable "Canadian corporations", as each of these terms is defined in the Tax Act), including net realized taxable capital gains at the corporation applicable tax rate, less applicable refund or credits.
+Any income taxes payable by a Corporate Fund on its net income will be allocated among the Corporate Funds in a manner determined by the board, in its sole discretion.
 As a result, the assets of a Corporate Fund shares may be used to satisfy some or all of the taxes payable allocated to it by the corporation.

-Each corporation is generally subject to tax on taxable dividends received by it from taxable Canadian corporations under Part IV of the Tax Act, which tax will be refundable on a formula basis when the corporation pays taxable dividends.
+Each of the Corporate Funds is generally subject to tax on taxable dividends received by it from "taxable Canadian corporations" under Part IV of the Tax Act, which tax will be refundable on a formula basis when a Corporate Fund pays "taxable dividends" to its shareholders.

-The taxable portion of capital gains (net of any applicable capital losses) realized by a corporation will be subject to tax at the rate applicable to mutual fund corporations.
-Taxes paid by a corporation on realized capital gains will be refundable on a formula basis when i) shares of a Corporate Fund shares are redeemed, (ii) shares are switched on a taxable basis or iii) when the corporation pays capital gains dividends.
-Capital gains may be realized by a corporation in a variety of circumstances, including on the disposition of portfolio assets as a result of shareholders of a Fund redeeming their shares or converting or switching their shares into shares of a different Corporate Fund shares.
+The taxable portion of capital gains (net of any applicable capital losses) realized by a Corporate Fund will be subject to tax at the rate applicable to corporations.
+Taxes paid by a corporation on realized capital gains will be refundable on a formula basis when i) shares of a Corporate Fund shares are redeemed, (ii) shares are switched on a taxable basis or iii) when a Corporate Fund pays capital gains dividends.
+Capital gains may be realized by a corporation in a variety of circumstances, including on the disposition of portfolio assets as a result of shareholders of a Fund redeeming their shares or converting or switching their shares into shares of a different class.